practicingruby/practicing-ruby-paid/posts/v7/003-stats.md

 (> 50 days of data)
 * Figure 2 shows the daily minimum and maximums for the whole time period.
 * Figure 3 shows the average mood rating and variance broken out by day of week
-* Figure 4 shows the distribution of different mood ratings in five different time periods throughout the day (8am-11am, 11am-2pm, 2pm-5pm, 5pm-8pm, 8pm-11pm)
+* Figure 4 breaks my day into five three-hour long segments and looks at the distribution of the different mood ratings in each segment.
 * Figure 5 shows the average mood rating and variance on an hour-by-hour basis for both work days and rest days.

 The order above is the same as that of the PDF report, and it is essentially sorted by the largest time scales down to the shortest ones.
 Since that is a fairly natural way to look at this data, we'll discuss it in the same order in this article.